mosquitome/fluorest/README.md

 ### example
 We used the automated stage function on a confocal microscope to image a series of wells is quick succession.
 For sets of wells, images were taken before drug addition, then after.
 This produced two multi-image files for each set of wells: one "pre" and one "post" drug file.

-_Note: a tab-delimited file (metadata.txt) detailing the image files and their contents is required in the same directory as the images._
+_Note: a tab-delimited file (metadata.txt) detailing the image files and their contents in required in the same directory as the images._
 ```
 data = loadImages() # load images from current working directory
 example_img = data['A1']['pre'][0] # get a single image as an example (well: 'A1', timepoint: 'pre', channel:0)